AtharvaKumbhar12/Todo-Using-FastAPI/README.md

 <br />
 <br />
 <br />
-Run the app by using command "uvicorn main:app --reload" (Note install the requirements.txt modules for running the app)
+Run the app by using command "uvicorn main:app --reload" (Note: Install the requirements.txt modules for running the app)